moodle/devdocs/general/development/tools/behat/running.md

 ## Requirements

 1. Any recent OS with [supported version of Moodle](/general/releases) installed
-1. A recent browser (We support Firefox, Chrome as standard, but other browsers are possible)
+1. A recent browser (Firefox and Chrome as standard, but [other browsers](/general/development/tools/behat/browsers) are possible)
 1. The WebDriver implementation for your browser
 1. A recent version of Selenium (Optional, but recommended)
 1. A recent Java Runtime Environment (Required if using Selenium)